 Once inside the SSH Key Vault, you can create a new key, or import an existing one.

 The next step in converting this script into a workflow is to create the reusable SFTP resource.
 Once the connection properties are created by an authorized administrator, they can be used again and again in Projects without needing to share or expose any credentials.

 To create an SFTP resource, click on Resources from the main menu.
 On the Resources page, click the SSH Servers (SFTP/SCP/SSH) link from the left-hand pane.
 In the right hand pane, click the Add SSH Server button.

 On the Add SSH Server page, enter your SFTP server credentials and connection settings.
-The SSH Keys tab is where you can select the SSH Key that you created or added to the SSH Key store in the previous step.
+Select the appropriate Key Vault and the SSH Key that you created or added in the previous step.
 Before saving your resource, you can click the test button to ensure your resource has been configured correctly.